asizikov/asizikov.github.io/content/about.md

 ## What am I up to these days?

-I currently work as an Enterprise Solutions Engineer at [GitHub](https://github.com) and as an independent consultant at [Arcticfox Consulting](https://arcticfox-consulting.com/).
+I currently work as Senior Solutions Engineer at [GitHub](https://github.com).

 I know a thing or two about GitHub, CI/CD, SDLC, Cloud and programming.